Hosting a guest blogger? 5 fairy-tales around best practice.

 You have to ask guest bloggers to read your guidelines, and then assume when what they send through was garbled by their email client or yours.
 Very few guest posters want to comply with your guidelines.
 If you ask for no sales pitches if you are lucky you’ll get just one.
 Sometimes you get an entire post that’s a sales pitch.
 Other times what you get is so far from what your audience responds to that you have to ask what they were smoking when they wrote the post…

 Sure rules are meant to be broken but only when you understand them in the first place.
 Do not deviate from the path little red riding hood, or the host blogging wolf will eat you up for breakfast after he’s finished digesting grandma.

-Allow the blogger at least one link in their author bio back to their website.
+Allow the blogger one link in their author bio back to their website.

 Sure, that’s no problem.
 Phew, I was starting to think all guest blogging best practice was hokum and there was not guest blogging equivalent of and they lived happily ever after.